-1.2 Structure of this Guideline Document
+1.2 Structure of this guideline document

 The purpose of this guideline document is to integrate and facilitate access to useful information and guidance pertaining to cybersecurity and data protection.
-This guideline is not meant to be an exhaustive guide for auditors but could be used as a starting point to assist auditors in identifying criteria for further review.
+This document is not meant to be an exhaustive guide for auditors but could be used as a starting point to assist auditors in identifying criteria for further review.

-This document includes four additional chapters to assist auditors in planning, executing, and reporting on audits related to cybersecurity and data protection.
-These chapters include
+This document includes four chapters to help auditors plan, execute, and report on audits related to cybersecurity and data protection.
+These chapters are: